SummaryRead the full fact sheet

 Main IBS categories

 Irritable bowel syndrome can be subdivided into three major categories:

 - Constipation-predominant – the person tends to alternate constipation with normal stools.
-Symptoms of abdominal cramping or aching are commonly triggered by eating.

 - Alternating constipation and diarrhoea.